 Hamilton County Preschool Center

-- The teacher population of 3 teachers has stayed relatively flat over five school years.
+The teacher population of 4 teachers has grown by 33% over five school years.

 |Grades Offered||Grades Prekindergarten|